raguay/TextBarScripts/README.md

 It now has a Regular Expression editor that will show you the results of your regular expressions, color code the sub-matches (embedded sub-matches are not supported).
 You can save your regular expressions and recall them by name given.
 You invoke the regular expression editor with `<meta>-r`.
 You can list the defined regular expressions with `<meta>-m`.
 The editor will allow you to save the regular expressions with the `Save` button and perform all the substitutions with the `Change All` button.
 Pressing `<meta>-r` will take you back out of the regular expressions editor.
 The regular expressions saved will be stored in the `~/.notepad/.regexpjson` file.

 You have to have node.js installed on your system to run this script.
 The easiest way for that is by installing it with [Homebrew](http://brew.sh).
+The script is expecting node to be at `/usr/local/bin/node`.

 More features to come.
 Stay tuned!